depixusgenome/trackanalysis/doc/cycles.rst

 Setting Stretch & Bias Values
 =============================

-The :program:`SIMDEQ` instruments all measure a magnetic bead's altitude.
+The |SIMDEQ| instruments all measure a magnetic bead's altitude.
 This usually needs to be transformed to a base count.
 In :program:`CycleApp`, the transformation is hypothesized as linear.
-The *Cycles* tab as well as others thus use two parameters for conversions:
+The |Cycles| as well as others thus use two parameters for conversions:

 * The *stretch* is the number of base per µm.